stackabletech/secret-operator/deploy/helm/secret-operator/README.md

-# Helm Chart for Stackable Operator for Stackable Secret Operator
+# Helm Chart for Stackable Secret Operator

-This Helm Chart can be used to install Custom Resource Definitions and the Operator for Stackable Secret Operator provided by Stackable.
+This Helm Chart can be used to install Custom Resource Definitions and the Stackable Secret Operator.

 ## Requirements